Velameestra Windrunner (Level 19 Elf Wizard)

 Weapons & Armor

-You have a +1 bonus to the attack rolls and damage rolls you make with this magic weapon.
-As a Bonus Action, makes light.
+You have a +3 bonus to the attack rolls and damage rolls you make with this magic weapon.
+In addition, the weapon ignores resistance to slashing damage and as a Bonus Action, you can cause it to shed light.

 Claw Jewelry, +1